hpmodhejiseneca/cep146/labs/lab-06.md

 **Deliverable:** Take a screenshot showing:
 - Output of `git log --oneline --graph` showing your merge history
 - Output of `ls` command showing all recipe files
-- Show to instructor or upload to course management system
+- Submit screenshots to Blackboard

 ---